AwalaApp/specs/rs000-core.md

 This is a protocol that establishes a _Parcel Delivery Connection_ (PDC) between an endpoint and a gateway, with the primary purpose of exchanging parcels bidirectionally.

-The node sending a parcel MUST NOT remove it until the peer has acknowledged its receipt.
+The node delivering a parcel MUST NOT remove it until the peer has acknowledged its receipt.
 The acknowledgement MUST be sent after the parcel is safely stored -- Consequently, if the parcel is being saved to disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync).

+A PDC is _external_ if both nodes are public and the gateway is a relaying gateway.
+Otherwise, the PDC is _internal_.
+Each binding MUST support one or both types.

+In an external PDC:

+- The endpoint and the gateway MAY act as client and server, respectively, and vice versa.
+- The gateway and the endpoint MAY only deliver parcels to each other and they MUST NOT attempt to collect parcels from each other.
+In other words, the endpoint has to initiate a connection to be able to send parcels to the gateway, whilst the  gateway has to initiate a connection to be able to send parcels to the endpoint.
+- The server MUST NOT require client authentication, but they MAY still refuse requests from suspicious and/or ill-behaved clients.
+- The gateway SHOULD include its address when it delivers parcels to the endpoint, but only if the gateway is able to collect parcels for the endpoint that sent the initial parcel.
+- The connection MUST be closed as soon as all parcels have been delivered.

+Whilst in an internal PDC:

+- The gateway MUST always be the server, and the endpoint MUST always be the client.
-A private endpoint MAY request a certificate from its gateway so that it can be subsequently used to issue a PDA, in which case the gateway MUST fulfill the request.
+- The endpoint MAY request a certificate from its gateway so that it can be subsequently used to issue a PDA.
+The gateway MUST fulfill the request.

-A private endpoint MAY send a PDD to its gateway so it can be included in future CCAs.
+- The endpoint MAY also send PDDs to its gateway.
+The gateway MUST include all active PDDs in future CCAs.

-When a relaying gateway delivers a parcel to its target endpoint, the endpoint SHOULD be provided with the relaying gateway's address if the gateway is able to accept parcels for the endpoint that sent the initial parcel.
-If the relaying gateway also supports the same binding to collect parcels, the address provided MUST use that binding's hint.
+- The connection SHOULD remain open for as long as the two nodes are running.

 ### Cargo Relay Binding